bolstycjw/datatable/README.md

 # Datatable
 This is a ruby/rails wrapper around a popular jquery library Datatables.js.
-It allows you to use the jquery Datatables library without writing a single line of javascript code.
+It allows you to use the jquery Datatables library server-side without writing a single line of javascript code.
 All datatables configuration is done through a simple DSL by including the Datatable module into your class.

+Current supported features:
+* Server-side sorting
+* Server-side filtering
+* Draper decorator

 Heavily inspired by [bogdan/datagrid](https://github.com/bogdan/datagrid/tree/master/lib/datagrid).